Lara lepionka, founder & executive director

 Heidi McGrath Teacher, O'Maley Middle School (retired)

-interested in joining our board or advisory council?
+interested in joining our board?

 Do you have knowledge and skills you would like to contribute to Backyard Growers to help us sustain and grow our organization?
 Contact Lara Lepionka, Executive Director, if you are interested in learning more.